kublasean/kublasean.github.io/notes/_posts/2022-05-14-virtualbox-shared-folder.markdown

 Done.
 ```

 Now reboot your VM.
-After restarting you should be able to view views in the shared folder without having to change to *root*
+After restarting you should be able to view the contents of your shared folder without having to change to *root*

  ![viewing-new-folder](/notes/img/virtualbox_sharedfolder_04.PNG)